-This section should contain a description of the government entity and the implementing partner including the physical address, phone numbers, fax numbers, websites and general e-mail addresses.
+A description of the government entity and the implementing partner including the physical address, phone numbers, fax numbers, websites and general e-mail addresses.
 Other details would include:

-- An organization chart - A list of senior officers together with their contact details - A list of the contact persons responsible for accounting, financial management and internal audit together with phone numbers and email addresses - A description of the project including the project budget by major expenses categories and the sources of all funding for the project.
+- An organizational chart - A list of senior officers together with their contact details - A list of the contact persons responsible for accounting, financial management and internal audit together with phone numbers and email addresses - A description of the project including the project budget by major expenses categories and the sources of all funding for the project.